paulfdunn/external-sort/README.md

 This seems like a good approach, but I'm not confident it couldn't be more optimal.
 But I spent enough time getting this far, and for the purpose of an interview coding exercise, I am ready to move on to code.
 For something mission critical, I'd do more research, while using this as a starting point.
 * Are the sort and heap packages efficient?
 * Are there properties of the input data that make different sorting algorithms better for this application?
 * Is the input data provided in the most efficient manner for this application?
 I.E. Is it random, when sequential would allow for faster sorting?
 (Random data is desireable in applications where the possible code space is much larger than the used code space, as corrupttion can be detected.
-But sequential data may allow faster processing.)
+But sequential data would allow faster processing.)
 * I will either skip tests entirely, or have something very minimal, as the testing alone to verify production quality would be a significant amount of work.
 ## Requirements
 * You need to have docker (engine and compose) installed.
 This was tested with client 20.10.1 and server 19.03.13.